klimbeta/klimbeta/docs/development/Roadmap.md

 ## Logistics

 ### Marketing
-- Promotional Videos
+- Promotional Videos of BetaComp
-- Explanatory Videos
+- Explanatory Videos of each BetaComp type.

 ### Insurance

+- Understand the type of Insurance required to hold a large BetaComp.
+- What type of Waiver is required?

 ### Venue
 - Find first Venue

-### Cinematography Equipment
+### Filming Equipment

+- Make list of all the required filming equipment